-Mango float is one of the most easiest and popular Filipino deserts.
-It’s incredibly fresh from the slices of mangoes all in between layers of graham crackers and sweet whipped cream.
+This is my family’s authentic Filipino Mango float recipe!
+It’s incredibly easy to prepare and refreshing from the slices of mangoes in between layers of graham crackers and sweetened whipped cream.

 Ingredients and Substitutions